-- Overall government activities revenue is up \$191,073 from prior year.
-The majority of the increase is due to collecting more property tax and penal fines than in the previous year. - Expenses increased \$222,370.
-The increase can be attributed to an increase in spending for library materials and capital improvements.
+Overall government activities revenue is up \$425,910 from prior year.
+The majority of the increase is due to collecting more property tax and public contributions than in the previous year.

+Expenses increased \$580,060.
+The increase can be attributed to an increase in spending for library materials, contractual labor and benefits, and capital improvements.